Shop All the 'Making the Cut' Winning Looks on Amazon

 The remaining nine contestants got their sweat on with their second design challenge: activewear, in collaboration with iconic street and athletic wear brand Champion.
 The brand's North American Chief Design Officer, Ned Munroe, stepped in as a guest judge to evaluate the designers' Champion-influenced activewear looks.
 This week's winner will not only have their design available through Amazon's Making the Cut store, but on the Champion website as well.

 Brazilian designer Rafael Chaouiche was this episode's champion: the judges loved how the oversized logo earrings from his runway piece embodied his creativity, and his accessible look spoke to potential customers while still pushing the boundaries of activewear.
-The winning ensemble was composed of a sexy mesh long-sleeve over a black tube top and wide-legged red lounge pants, available now on Amazon.
+The winning ensemble was composed of a sexy mesh long-sleeve over a black tube top and wide-legged red lounge pants.

 Episode 1